 This feature allows you to select the email address where you would like to receive the update notifications (by default, Automate sends these reports to the email registered to your WPMU DEV account), and how often (by default this is done for Every update).

-You can change the notification frequency and the email receiving your Update reports by clicking the link inside this module:
+You can change the notification frequency and the email receiving your Update reports in the pop-up module:

-As the tooltip suggests, Instant Email Alerts will send out an instant notification to your desired email (by default, the email of your WPMU DEV account is set here) if the Safe Upgrade detected changes on your Home Page which are equal to or greater than the set threshold (predefined value is 25% but you can modify that and set a value between 1-99%):
+As the tooltip suggests, Instant Email Alerts will send out an instant notification to your desired email (by default, the email of your WPMU DEV account is set here) if the Safe Upgrade detected changes on your desired pages which are equal to or greater than the set threshold (predefined value is 25% but you can modify that and set a value between 1-99%):

 As mentioned before, Automate checks your site every 3 hours and if an available update is detected the update procedure is run.
 If you want this procedure ran at a specific time (for example, during your working hours) you can set the schedule here: